November is Lung Cancer Awareness Month

 The median age at diagnosis is 71 and the median age at death is 72.
 The overall 5-year survival rate of 25% is one of the lowest.
 In comparison, the survival rate of prostate cancer is 97%.
 Black men in particular are hit hard.
 They experience the highest number of new cases and deaths from lung cancer.

 Cigarette smoking is the major cause of the disease.
 According to the Centers for Disease Control and Prevention, in the United States cigarette smoking is linked to up to 90% of lung cancer deaths.
 People who smoke cigarettes are 15 to 30 times more likely to get lung cancer or die from lung cancer than people who do not smoke.

-The good news is that there is now a reliable screening test for lung cancer called low-dose CT scan.
-The U.S. Preventive Services Task Force defines the people who should be screened yearly.
+In 2013 a reliable screening test for lung cancer called low-dose CT scan was introduced.
+The American Cancer Association defines the people who should be screened yearly.

-- People with a 20 pack year or more history of smoking, and
+- Those with a 20-pack year or more history of smoking

 A pack-year is defined as smoking an average of one pack of cigarettes per day for one year.
-That means a person who smokes one pack for 20 years or two packs for 10 years has a 20 pack year.
+That means a person who smokes one pack per day for 20 years or two packs per day for 10 years has a 20-pack year.

-Yet, according to the American Lung Association, in 2021 only 5.8% of those eligible were screened.
+Despite the availability of valid screening, according to the American Lung Association, in 2021 only 5.8% of those eligible participated.
 Massachusetts had the highest compliance at 16.3%, while California had a screening rate of 1%.
-Yet, if lung cancer is found early, the 5-year survival rate increases to 61.2%
+Yet, if lung cancer is found early, the 5-year survival rate increases to 62.8%

 Time to quit